MEET OUR COUNSELING TEAM

 When I am feeling stressed, I help myself by: Practicing mindfulness exercises, going for a walk/hike or playing basketball

-Tri Nguyễn is a bilingual licensed marriage and family therapist (LMFT) in California and Washington State.
-When Tri was 10-year-old, his family immigrated from Việt Nam and settled in San Diego.
-He is a first generation college graduate from UC San Diego and San Diego State.
-He is an alumnus of the Community-Based Block multicultural counseling program at SDSU (c/o 2008) where he also earned a master degree in Marriage and Family Therapy.
+Dr. Tri Nguyễn is a bilingual, licensed marriage and family therapist (LMFT) in California and Washington State.
+When he was 10 years old, Dr. Nguyễn and his family immigrated from Việt Nam and settled in San Diego.
+He is a first-generation college graduate and an alumnus of the Community-Based Block Multicultural Counseling and Marriage and Family Therapy programs at SDSU (2010).

 Koko Nishi, Psy.D.